msgibson623/Python-API-Challenge/README.md

 # What's the Weather Like?

-## Background
+## Background/Introduction

 Whether financial, political, or social&mdash;data's true power rests in its ability to answer questions definitively.
-So, let's take what you've learned about Python requests, APIs, and JSON traversals to answer a fundamental question: "What's the weather like as we approach the equator?"
+So, I'm using Python requests, APIs, and JSON traversals to answer a fundamental question: "What's the weather like as we approach the equator?"

-Now, we know what you may be thinking: _"Duh.
+Now, I know what you may be thinking: _"Duh.
 It gets hotter ..."_

 But, if pressed, how would you **prove** it?